 我 me: yipkaichuns (at) gmail (dot) com

-Yip Kai Chun is an artist-curator born, bred and living in Hong Kong.
-His first two solo exhibitions were about his mother (Incomplete Finale, 2012) and father (voice from the root, reclaiming, 2015) respectively.
-It was the creation of these two works that (re)set him on the path of art making.
+Yip Kai Chun is an artist-curator born and based in Hong Kong.
+His first two solo exhibitions were about his mother (‘Incomplete Finale’, 2012) and father (‘voice from the root, reclaiming’, 2015) respectively.
+It was the creation of these two works that (re)set him on the path of art.

-Yip studied Critical Intermedia Laboratory (2003-6) in the School of Creative Media, City University of Hong Kong, and Master of Cultural Studies (2006-8), Lingnan University, Hong Kong.
 He was awarded Special Mention, Media Art Category, The 21st ifva Media Art Exhibition, Hong Kong (2016).
 He is the winner of the 3rd VT Open Call, VT Artsalon, Taiwan (2016) and Open Call for Young Curators by Mur Nomade, Hong Kong (2015).
-Since 2011, he has been in the curatorial team of Microwave International New Media Arts Festival.
+Yip is currently studying for the Certificate Programme of The New Centre for Research and Practice, USA.

 – – –

 Curation is an extension of my artistic practice.
-In curation, I pose questions about and experiment with contemporary exhibition making, curatorship, and alternative space and happening models.
-I dissolve conventional boundaries — between different art forms, art making and curation, the traditional and the contemporary, and art and other disciplines.
+At times, I imagine curation as another medium of my art.
+In curation, I question contemporary exhibition making, curatorship and alternative models of art happening.
+I blur the boundaries between different domains in art, art and non-art, the traditional and the contemporary, and artistic creation and curation.